 - Overlapping or crowded teeth that make thorough brushing difficult

 Why Is It Important For Gingivitis To Be Treated?

 If plaque’s not removed, it binds with minerals in your saliva to form tartar.
 Tartar is hard and sticky and builds up in areas your toothbrush can’t reach, including below the gum line.
-This may cause gaps to form between the teeth and gums and, since tartar harbours bacteria, the gums may then become infected.
+This may cause gaps to form between the teeth and gums and, since tartar harbors bacteria, the gums may then become infected.

 This is exactly what your body was trying to prevent by swelling the gums.
 And what it was trying to warn you about by making your gums bleed and feel sore.

 Once the gums do become infected, you may develop periodontitis which can lead to tooth loss and the spread of bacteria into your bloodstream.
 This in turn can then affect your general health.

 But take heart!
 This progression can easily be reversed if you take prompt action.
 And the toothpaste you choose can make a significant difference in stopping gingivitis in its tracks.

 The right toothpaste can remedy, reverse and prevent gingivitis IF you start with a clean canvas.
 By this we mean that if tartar has already built up along your gum line it needs to be removed.
 The only way to do this safely and effectively is in-office.